Meet Our Keratoconus Specialist in Owings Mills, Maryland

 When the shape of your cornea begins to bulge, it alters your eyesight in two different ways.
 As the cone shape forms, your normally smooth corneal surface becomes wavy, called irregular astigmatism.
 Additionally, as your cornea expands, vision becomes increasingly nearsighted.
 Focusing becomes impossible without eyeglasses or contact lenses.
 Usually, the problems begin in one eye and develop later in the other eye too.

-Typically, patient’s eyeglass prescription will change often as the vision becomes worse and contact lenses will be difficult to wear due to discomfort and improper fit.
+Typically, the patient’s eyeglass prescription will change often as the vision becomes worse and contact lenses will be difficult to wear due to discomfort and improper fit.

 When keratoconus become more severe (which usually takes a long time however on occasion can happen rather quickly), the cornea can begin to swell and form scar tissue.
 This scar tissue can result in even further visual distortion and blurred vision.